 Let’s make this concrete.
-Say you are running PPC ads on both Google and Bing and spending $15,000 per month.
+Say you are running PPC ads on both Google and Bing and spend $15,000 per month.

-To hire an agency, you will likely pay:
+To hire a digital agency, you will likely pay:

 This totals out to $33,000 for an agency as compared to $72,844 on average for a full-time PPC manager.

 One more important piece to keep in mind?

 The amount you pay to someone to manage your PPC ads, whether an agency or in-house, will affect your overall ROI on the channel.
 It is important to understand ROI vs ROAS in this case.

 On an annual spend of $180,000 ($15,000 per month), if you make $500,000 your ROAS is 2.7.
 That is a pretty average ROAS.

 Your ROI though will be 2.34 with a $33,000 per year agency and 1.97 with a full-time PPC manager at $72,844 per year.